Welcome to Rover 101. On this page, we'll cover what you need to succeed as a Rover sitter. You'll learn how to:

 Your payment will be deposited in your Rover Balance two days after the end of the stay, which you can redeem via PayPal or check.

 Keep in mind that you keep 80% of the cost of a stay.
-The 20% fee for listing your services on Rover covers the insurance for booked stays, 24/7 emergency support, advertising to bring you clients, and building new features on the site.
+The 20% fee for listing your services on Rover covers 24/7 emergency support, advertising to bring you clients, and building new features on the site.
 If you're a RoverGO sitter, you keep 75% of the cost of the stay.
 The 25% fee for listing as a RoverGO sitter covers all the features above, plus features to help launch your successful business like professional photography for your profile.

 To continue advertising your services on Rover, you need to book each stay though Rover, whether it's with a new or repeat client.
-In return, we've got your back with our Support team, insurance, and training!
+In return, we've got your back with our Support team, Rover Guarantee, and educational materials!

 Pet owners chose you over a boarding facility or neighbor, and it's your job to show that you're more than just an animal lover: You're savvy, reliable, and show every pet the same level of care that they get from their own families.